samWson/address-book-ruby/README.md

 A simple address book

 ## TODO:
+- Add entries to the selected address book
-- Create address book using input from user
+- Create address book using input from user DONE
 - Create main menu in primary loop DONE
 - Make a primary loop for user interface (command line) DONE
 - Add several entry objects into entries array DONE